BrainStormCenter/Psychometric/README.md

 4. JC_FCpreproSetup -> JC_FCprepro
 5. JC_FCCalcSetup -> JC_FCcalc
 6. JC_ROIFCcalc
+7. JC_ROIFCstats
-7. JC_3DMC.m
+8. JC_3DMC.m
-8. JC_rext_plot.m
+9. JC_rext_plot.m

 The difference between JC_FCcalc and JC_ROIFCcalc:
 * JC_FCcalc correlates a ROI to the whole brain
 * JC_ROIFCcalc correlates ROI to ROI

-Script #4 will call the JC_FCprepro function
+Script #4 will call the JC_FCprepro function </br>
-Script #5 will call the JC_FCcalc function
+Script #5 will call the JC_FCcalc function </br>
 Script #7 is used for quality control.
-This script goes through each subject's motion correction files and identifies outliers and writes them to a file for inspection.
+This script goes through each subject's motion correction files and identifies outliers and writes them to a file for inspection. </br>
 Script #8 does...

 A new script will be added in the near future that will provide information about data quality and motion correction estimates.